Biblioteca Carnegie: History

 However, in 1965, the library was closed to due the deterioration, which in response Nilita Vientós Gastón, who had served as president of the neighboring Ateneo Puertorriqueño, penned her essay on the library.
 It was remodelled with some alterations on the floors and reopened in 1969, albeit with a reduced number of visitors, registering 7,000 users that year.

-That same year it hosted its first Salón de Humoristas de Puerto Rico ("Puerto Rico Comedian's Hall"), which would continue for 22 years, displaying the work of humourists such as Carmelo Filardi, Ramón Arroyo Cisneros, Arturo Yépez, José Ramón Cepero, Ismael Rodríguez, Díaz de Villegas among others.
+That same year it hosted its first Salón de Humoristas de Puerto Rico ("Puerto Rico Comedian's Hall"), which continued for 22 years, displaying the work of humourists such as Carmelo Filardi, Ramón Arroyo Cisneros, Arturo Yépez, José Ramón Cepero, Ismael Rodríguez, Díaz de Villegas among others.
 The library received commendations from former-Governor Luis Muñoz Marín, who had recently started his vacation in Rome, writing "Humor is intelligent laughter."

-In addition, the library was host to the first meetings of the UNESCO Cultural Center in 1973 and held thirty-six "UNESCO Chamber Music Concerts" with the likes of Jesús María Sanromá and Héctor Campos Parsi.
+In addition, the library was host to the first meetings of the UNESCO Cultural Center in 1973 and held 36 "UNESCO Chamber Music Concerts" with the likes of Jesús María Sanromá and Héctor Campos Parsi.
 Ricardo Alegría had talented students from the Escuela de Artes Plásticas y Diseño de Puerto Rico present their "masterpieces" at exhibitions held in the library's exhibition hall on the upper floor.
 It was also the meeting place for the first meetings and exhibitions of the Academy of Heraldic and Historical Studies and the Theatre Board, then directed by Raulito Carbonell's namesake father.